 (c) Production of Documents or Tangible Things.
-A person commanded to produce documents, or tangible things need not appear in person at the time and place of production unless the person is also commanded to attend and give testimony, either in the same subpoena or a separate one.
+A person commanded to produce documents or tangible things need not appear in person at the time and place of production unless the person is also commanded to attend and give testimony, either in the same subpoena or a separate one.
 A person must produce documents as they are kept in the usual business course or must organize and label them to correspond with the categories in demand.
 A person may withhold material or information claimed to be privileged but must comply with Rule 193.3.
 A nonparty’s production of a document authenticates the document for use against the nonparty to the same extent as a party’s production of a document is authenticated for use against the party under Rule 193.7.

 (d) Objections.
-A person commanded to produce and permit inspection or copying of designated documents and things may serve on the party requesting the subpoena’s issuance – before the time specified for compliance – written objections to producing any or all of the designated materials.
-A person need not comply with the part of a subpoena to which objection is made as provided in this paragraph unless ordered to do so by the court.
+A person commanded to produce and permit inspection or copying of designated documents, and things may serve on the party requesting the subpoena’s issuance – before the time specified for compliance – written objections to producing any or all of the designated materials.
+A person need not comply with the part of a subpoena to which objection is made as provided in this paragraph unless ordered by the court.
 The party requesting the subpoena may move for such an order at any time after an objection is made.

 (e) Protective Orders.
-A person commanded to appear at a deposition, hearing, or trial or to produce and permit inspection and copying of designated documents and things.
+A person is commanded to appear at a deposition, hearing, or trial or to produce and permit inspection and copying of designated documents and things.
 Any other person affected by the subpoena may move for a protective order under Rule 192.6(b) – before the time specified for compliance – either in the court in which the action is pending or in a district court in the county subpoena was served.
 The person must serve the motion on all parties by Rule 21a.
-A person need not comply with the part of a subpoena from which protection is sought under this paragraph unless ordered to do so by the court.
-The party requesting the subpoena may seek such an order at any time after the motion for protection is filed.
+A person need not comply with the part of a subpoena from which protection is sought under this paragraph unless ordered by the court.
+The party requesting the subpoena may seek such an order after the motion for protection is filed.

 (f) Trial Subpoenas.
-A person commanded to attend and give testimony, or to produce documents or things, at a hearing or trial, may object or move for a protective order before the court at the time and place specified for compliance, rather than under paragraphs (d) and (e).
+A person commanded to attend and give testimony, or to produce documents or things at a hearing or trial, may object or move for a protective order before the court at the time and place specified for compliance, rather than under paragraphs (d) and (e).

 Rule 176.7 Protection of Person from Undue Burden and Expense.
-A party causing a subpoena to issue must take reasonable steps to avoid imposing undue burden or expense on the person served.
+A party causing a subpoena must take reasonable steps to avoid imposing an undue burden or expense on the person served.
 In ruling on objections or motions for protection, the court must provide a person served with a subpoena an adequate time for compliance, protection from disclosure of privileged material or information, and protection from undue burden or expense.
 The court may impose reasonable conditions on compliance with a subpoena, including compensating the witness for undue hardship.

 Rule 176.8 Enforcement of Subpoena.

 (a) Contempt.
-Failure by any person without adequate excuse to obey a subpoena served upon that person may be deemed a contempt of the court from which the subpoena is issued or a district court in the county in which the subpoena is served, and may be punished by fine or confinement, or both.
+Failure by any person without adequate excuse to obey a subpoena served upon that person may be deemed a contempt of the court from which the subpoena is issued or a district court in the county in which the subpoena is served and may be punished by fine or confinement, or both.

 (b) Proof of Payment of Fees Required for Fine or Attachment.
 A fine may not be imposed, nor a person served with a subpoena attached, for failure to comply with a subpoena without proof by affidavit of the party requesting the subpoena or the party’s attorney of record that all fees due to the witness by law were paid or tendered.